magento/pwa-studio/packages/extensions/venia-sample-payments-checkmo/README.md

 ## Installation

-To install this pack, just add it as devDependency to `venia-concept` or your
+To install this extension, add it as a `devDependency` to your app.
 project:

 `yarn workspace @magento/venia-concept add @magento/venia-sample-payments-checkmo -D`